OpenBubbles/docs/docs/Setup/pnr.md

 The following guide contains links to third-party websites that are not affiliated with OpenBubbles and their contents can change at any time.
 Use at your own risk.
 :::
 Learn how to get your phone number working on iMessage.
 The app will default to sending to whatever handle is chosen in settings or setup.
-You can also choose to skip logging in with Apple ID.
+You can also choose to skip logging in with Apple Account.
 This may lead to less issues in some cases.

 ## Pre-Setup | Do this first
 Make sure iMessage (Only if you are using [Relay Apps](https://openbubbles.github.io/docs/Setup/pnr#relay-apps)) and Facetime is disabled on your iPhone.
 You also need to disable Advanced Data Protection and Contact Key Verification.